 index

 The Epstein-Barr virus is a member of the herpes family and is considered one of the most common viruses on the planet.
-Epstein-Barr is found all over the world, and most people will contract the virus sometime during their life.
-The National Institutes of Health report that approximately 95 percent of the population has been infected with the virus.
+It is found in many places and affects a large number of people.
+According to the National Institutes of Health report, approximately 95 percent of the population has been infected with the virus.

 Most people become infected with the virus during infancy or early childhood.
-The Epstein-Barr virus is typically spread through bodily fluids like saliva and causes a number of illnesses, including infectious mononucleosis.
-Unlike other viruses that are destroyed by the immune system, the Epstein-Barr virus can remain dormant for years, and then suddenly reactivate.
+The Epstein-Barr virus typically spreads through bodily fluids like saliva and causes several illnesses, including infectious mononucleosis.
+Unlike other viruses destroyed by the immune system, the Epstein-Barr virus can remain dormant for years and suddenly reactivate.

 Symptoms of Epstein-Barr Virus Infection

-When you have been infected by the Epstein-Barr virus, you may experience symptoms similar to strep throat or the flu, which includes fever, sore throat, body aches, skin rash, enlarged spleen, headache, swollen tonsils, swollen lymph nodes, and fatigue.
+When the Epstein-Barr virus infects you, you may experience symptoms similar to strep throat or the flu, including fever, sore throat, body aches, skin rash, enlarged spleen, headache, swollen tonsils, swollen lymph nodes, and fatigue.
 Typically, the Epstein-Barr infection resolves itself; however, some individuals can experience more serious symptoms that affect their nervous system, brain, and spinal cord.

-Once you have been exposed to the Epstein-Barr virus, it remains inactive in your body for the rest of your life.
-Certain individuals will experience a reactivation of the virus, which typically does not cause any symptoms; however, certain individuals can experience a host of issues due to Epstein-Barr reactivation.
-When your immune system is healthy, it creates specialized immune cells, including T cells and CD4 cells that keep the Epstein-Barr virus dormant.
-If your immune system becomes compromised, it can allow the virus to reactivate.
+After exposure to the Epstein-Barr virus, your body carries the inactive virus for the rest of your life.
+Specific individuals will experience a reactivation of the virus, which typically does not cause any symptoms; however, particular individuals can experience a host of issues due to Epstein-Barr reactivation.
+When your immune system is healthy, specialized immune cells, including T cells and CD4 cells, keep the Epstein-Barr virus dormant.
+If your immune system becomes compromised, the virus can reactivate.
 Oftentimes, individuals with weakened immune systems will experience the following symptoms.

 - Abdominal pain caused by an enlarged spleen